 Regardless of where you live, most internet service providers offer one or more free e-mail accounts as part of their subscription plans.
 Some of them, however, will not offer you the level of robustness and sophistication of a free Gmail account.
 (Keep reading for some helpful words about what makes Gmail different from other e-mail accounts).

 If you’re ready to go ahead and create a free Gmail account, please refer to my article with detailed instructions on creating your very own Gmail account.
-The link will open in a new window so you can easily close that window when you ready to continue reading here.
+The link will open in a new window so you can easily close that window when you're ready to continue reading here.
 The article contains all the necessary steps with screenshots included to get you up and running with your new e-mail account.
 Of course it also contains a link to the exact location where you need to be to sign up for the account.

 All set up and ready to dive in?